jcolag/entropy-arbitrage/2022-04-27-plain-text.md

 *Embedded Markdown* appears in applications that support the easy editing of Markdown, but want to add metadata for organization or other management.
 The aforementioned Boost Note, for example, stores Markdown text---the note---as an element of a [CSON](https://github.com/bevry/cson) object that describes how software should categorize and display the note.
 Similarly, the blog formats using Markdown *technically* embed that Markdown in custom text-based formats that append the Markdown content---the actual blog post---to a text-based format of metadata, including the title and publication date.

 You can also find *many* alternatives to Markdown, and they're fine, too, if they do what you want.
 I would recommend Markdown, however, because many applications and software libraries support it.
-But if you'd rather work in Perl's old [pod](https://en.wikipedia.org/wiki/Plain_Old_Documentation) format or something else less popular, I won't judge you...well, not much, at least.
+But if you'd rather work in Perl's old {% wiki Plain_Old_Documentation|pod|en %} format or something else less popular, I won't judge you...well, not much, at least.

 ### CSV, for Spreadsheets

-If you have lists, simple tables, and ledgers, then you probably want that information stored as [comma-separated values](https://en.wikipedia.org/wiki/Comma-separated_values).
+If you have lists, simple tables, and ledgers, then you probably want that information stored as {% wiki Comma-separated_values|comma-separated values|en %}.
 It's easy to type and edit the data, and it's easy to convert it to something else, like a Markdown table, SQL `INSERT` statements, or any other way that you might want to process the data later.

 Yes, this is a boring enough solution that every spreadsheet application already knows how to process it.

-If the commas make your data seem claustrophobic, you could also use [TSV](https://en.wikipedia.org/wiki/Tab-separated_values) files, which change the delimiter.
+If the commas make your data seem claustrophobic, you could also use {% wiki Tab-separated_values|TSV|en %} files, which change the delimiter.

 ### Mermaid, for Diagrams